 - Blended learning modalities.
 A variety of learning approaches were used giving participants different ways to engage in the learning and thereby maintaining more interest.
 Assessments, classroom workshops and group discussion, flipped classroom, outside reading, interviewing content experts and senior leaders, peer feedback, video clips, leveraging organizational resources, guest speakers, project interaction, personalized coaching, team and sub-team leadership opportunities…

 One director summed up the success of the program in this way, “The program does in 6-8 months what might take several years of normally paced development to accomplish.”
 Others have called the program an “applied” MBA.
-In fact, some participants entered the program having already earned MBA degrees and commented that they believed more real world leadership learning took place in the this HiPo program than from their MBA studies!
+In fact, some participants entered the program having already earned MBA degrees and commented that they believed more real-world leadership learning took place in this HiPo program than from their MBA studies!